gvwilson/sdxpy/src/perf/index.md

 -   Measure performance to evaluate engineering tradeoffs.
 ---

-One of the drawbacks of publishing a book online is that it gives you an excuse to obsess over analytics.
+One of the drawbacks of publishing a book online is obsessing over analytics.
 How many people visited the site today?
 Which pages did they look at, and for how long?

-Whether your analysis tool of choice is Python, R, SQL, or Excel, you're almost certainly working with tables with named columns that have the same type of value in every row.
+Whether we use Excel, SQL, R, or Python, we will almost certainly be using tables that have named columns and multiple rows.
-Tables of this kind are called [%i "dataframe" %][%g dataframe "dataframes" %][%/i%], and to explore how they work, this chapter builds two implementations of them in Python: one that stores values in columns, the other that stores them in rows.
+Tables of this kind are called [%i "dataframe" %][%g dataframe "dataframes" %][%/i%], and to explore how we should implement them, this chapter builds them two different ways and then compares their performance.
-To help us decide which is better, we'll compare their performance in a reproducible way.

-## Storing Columns {: #perf-cols}
+## Options {: #perf-options}

 To start,
 let's create an [%g abstract_class "abstract class" %]